 Bake-offs are a fun and exciting way to encourage kids to practice their baking skills.
 They make a great birthday party theme, and are perfect for large groups, too.
+This post addresses the four important most questions to consider when hosting a kid's bake-off:

 - What kind of Bake-off will it be?